KaloyanGG/advanced-react-topics/README.md

 # This is a React Application which utilizes the main React functionalities (simple and more complex).

-Please do not try the recipes... 😆
+You can try some recipe if you want... 😆

 ## React topics used: